• mina86.com

 sudo sh -c 'umask 077; head -c 64 /dev/random >key-file'

-This attack is possible even if data is written after permissions are tightened.
+This attack is possible even if data are written after permissions are tightened.
 For example in situation such as:

 exec 3>key-file